mybb/docs.mybb.com/1.8/administration/security/2fa.md

 **If you lose your device or authenticator app**, make sure to save your backup codes in a safe place.
 They can be used if you no longer have the authenticator app for any reason.
 Note that the **codes are regenerated every time the backup codes page is viewed**, so you can only view them once.
 Viewing the page again will invalidate all old codes and generate a new set.
 As a result, it is strongly recommended to keep your backup codes in a safe place!

 **NOTE:** This feature is only available to administrators' accounts via the admin cp.
-However, it is planned to extend this feature to others users with MyBB 2.0.
+However, it is planned to extend this feature to other users with MyBB 2.0.

 # Troubleshooting

 - Verify that the server and authenticator device are in the same timezone.
-The codes are dependent upon time, within a 30 second time span.
+The codes are dependent upon time, within a 30-second period.